sustrik/libdill/tutorial-basics.md

 Looking at our `dialogue` coroutine it turns out that it already does that.
 It responds to any error, including `ECANCELED` by closing the socket handle and exiting.

 Now try to compile this step and run it under valgrind.
-(Don't forget to compile libdill itself with `--with-valgrind` and `--disable-shared` options!)
+(Don't forget to compile libdill itself with `--enable-valgrind` and `--disable-shared` options!)
 Here's what you'll get:

 ```
 ==179895== HEAP SUMMARY: